Our leaders and staff are passionate about and dedicated to our purpose. Learn more about us below.

-Heidi is the co-founder of CTRI and, after many years of being involved in multiple aspects of the organization, she now heads up our publishing division.
-Along with her passion for books, she brings a deep understanding of the training industry to ACHIEVE Publishing.
+Heidi is the co-founder of CTRI and, after many years of being involved in multiple aspects of the organization, she is now the Director of Special Projects.
 In this role Heidi makes use of her broad range of experience overseeing various unique tasks, and coordinating the sponsorship of charitable events.
 Heidi values that CTRI inspires genuine learning, and that knowledge empowers us to make positive changes in our lives, organizations, and communities.

 You can contact Heidi at:

 John has been working as a therapist and trainer for almost 20 years.
 He is a Registered Social Worker who holds a Master of Social Work degree.
 He is a co-author of our Counselling Insights book, and is the author or editor of many of CTRI’s training materials, including those on the topics of addictions, harm reduction, and narrative therapy.
 Much of John’s career has centred on working with children, youth, adults, and families dealing with crisis and trauma.
 While he has a diverse practice, he has particular interest and specialized experience in working with individuals and families impacted by mental health concerns, violence, post-war trauma recovery, gender/sexuality issues, and sexual abuse recovery.
 John’s work is also informed by his international experiences working with individuals and communities impacted by civil war and ethnic conflicts in Colombia, Albania, and Northern Ireland.
 John believes people are their own best experts and already have many of the skills, abilities, and competencies that will assist them to address the challenges influencing their lives.

 Delayne’s high standards for excellent service have been experienced by clients for over seven years.
 She is adept at solving problems and attending to client’s needs promptly and efficiently.
 In addition to managing the client services department, Delayne oversees our certificate programs and liaises with our partnering agencies.
 She believes that the resources and services we offer in the areas of mental health and trauma make a huge difference in the lives of our clients, and she’s grateful to be part of that work.